 The airline was founded in 1995, and has undertaken an ambitious growth plan towards 2020.
 This includes a renewed fleet of 30 aircraft, boasting seven brand new Bombardier CS300 – the world’s first airline to operate this state-of-the-art aircraft.

-With a strong presence in home markets, airBaltic wanted to increase brand awareness and grow sales outside of its core market, generating the greatest impact in a cost effective way.
+With a strong presence in home markets, airBaltic wanted to increase brand awareness and grow sales outside of its core market, generating the greatest impact in a cost-effective way.
 So they decided to focus on digital marketing which gave them the ability to track and measure data.

 airBaltic partnered with Google to set up a method of estimating route-based market demand.
-This identified where the biggest foreign interest lay, which languages to localise campaigns in, and seasonal dynamics.
+This identified where the biggest foreign interest lay, which languages to localize campaigns in, and seasonal dynamics.
 New KPIs were set to align campaign activities to business objectives.

 95% of airBaltic’s marketing budget is now spent on digital activity.
 Half of that goes to search campaigns, and the rest to remarketing and display ads.